 This allows Loft to handle authentication, authorization, auditing, sleep mode activity etc.

 However, if you have multiple connected clusters in a Loft instance that are spread across the globe, the traffic redirection through the central Loft gateway can increase request delay.
-A solution to this are direct cluster endpoints, which are installed directly into the connected clusters and handle authentication, authorization etc. themselves within the cluster without the need to redirect traffic to the central Loft instance first.
+A solution to this are direct cluster endpoints, which avoid rerouting traffic to the central Loft instance and rather handle authentication, authorization etc. directly within the connected cluster through the installed Loft agent.

 As kubectl requires an HTTPS connection, the direct cluster endpoint has to be reachable by HTTPS as well.
 By default, the ingress will use a self-signed certificate, however this is insecure and it is recommended to use either cert-manager to issue a Let's Encrypt certificate or to use a trusted self signed certificate.